 - English as a World Language (extract from The Adventure of English)

 - English All Over the World (extract from Mother Tongue by Bill Bryson)

 - The Spread of English Across the Globe

 Watch The Adventure of English (Episode 7 above) either in class or for homework.
 Test your powers of observation and recall by running a class quiz.
 Split into three or four teams and nominate one quizmaster who runs the quiz and is allowed to see the answers:

 Areas of Exploration Guiding Contextual Question

 All varieties of writing can be seen as a product of the environment in which they were produced.
 Writing can be affected by the political climate, major events, popular trends and more.
-The materials in this section will help you understand the relationship between culture and work.
 Part of this resource explores diversity in English language works and texts, and considers the impact of the British Empire and ‘linguistic imperialism’ on countries and writers.

 Create a diagram showing how English spread to become a global language.
 Annotate your diagram with written information about the factors that influenced this spread.

 If you would like an idea of the kind of work you might try to produce, here’s a fantastic example of a visual guide summarising key information from the reading in this section designed by a student.